vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 ---

 ## Introduction
-The React Java Server is a versatile and flexible Java server.
-It provides an application model and pattern for modern Java based enterprise web applications by implementing React protocol, which is based on I/O abstraction layer designed to run application on every platforms and frameworks on Java Virtual Machine like Servlet and Netty.
+The Vibe Java Server is a versatile and flexible Java server.
+It provides an application model and pattern for modern Java based enterprise web applications by implementing Vibe protocol, which is based on I/O abstraction layer designed to run application on every platforms and frameworks on Java Virtual Machine like Servlet and Netty.

 ### Features
 * Based on I/O abstraction layer to run on any full-stack application framework (Play, Spring), micro framework (Grizzly, Spark) and platform (Netty, Undertow).